yogeshwarghule/webappdemo-react-node/terraform-v2/README.md

 ---
 **NOTE**

-You may need to remove `key_name` entries from `ec2.tf` and replace it with you key pair.
+You may need to remove `key_name` entries from `ec2.tf` and replace it with your key pair.

 ---
 3. Run the Terraform script